 Industrial electronics engineers fit and repair electrical devices, machinery and plant equipment that are used for industrial purposes.
 They carry out repairs in offices and factory workshops and show operators how their equipment works.

 To ensure that plant equipment in production halls operates smoothly and safely, the electrics have to be fitted correctly.
-Industrial electronics engineers learn how to assembly components, measure electrical parameters and check control systems.
-Upon completion of their training they will also be capable of programming machine controls and know how to design and run electronic installations.
+Industrial electronics engineers learn how to assemble components, measure electrical parameters and check control systems.
+Upon completion of their training, they will also be capable of programming machine controls and know how to design and run electronic installations.

 Does this description sound good to you?
-Then you might be interested in a vocational training course in Industrial Electronics Engineering – Automation Technology.
+Then you might be interested in a vocational training programme in Industrial Electronics Engineering – Automation Technology.
 Click here to find out more about this profession.

 Designing circuit plans does not only require spatial sense, but also drawing skills.
 In addition, you should have adequate numeracy skills because you will also have to calculate electrical parameters.
 You should also be technically-minded and have some mechanical skills that enable you to handle electronic systems.

 Duration: 3.5 years

 This is a dual vocational training course.
 The theory is taught at a vocational school (Berufsschule), while practical training takes place at a craftsperson’s workshop or an industrial company.

 Remuneration corresponding to years of training (work in industry)